-If your SR-22 policy lapses or is cancelled, depending on the jurisdiction, the state may start your three-year SR-22 requirement clock all over again.
-Since insurance companies still see anyone with an SR-22 requirement as an elevated risk, that means you’ll have to pay the higher SR-22 insurance premiums for another three years.
+If your SR 22 Insurance policy lapses or is canceled, depending on the jurisdiction, the state may start your three-year SR 22 requirement clock all over again.
+Since insurance companies still see anyone with an SR 22 requirement as an elevated risk, that means you’ll have to pay the higher SR 22 insurance premiums for another three years.

 And if your insurance lapses, you won’t be able to drive again until you get your insurance in place again.

-So letting your SR-22 insurance laps or cancel for any reason other than getting new SR-22 insurance in place prior to cancellation can be a very expensive mistake!
+So letting your SR 22 insurance lapse or cancel for any reason other than getting new SR 22 insurance in place prior to cancellation can be a very expensive mistake!

-Or they may simply not allow enough overlap between the old policies end date and the new policy’s effective date, causing an unintentional lapse.
+Or they may simply not allow enough overlap between the old policy’s end date and the new policy’s effective date, causing an unintentional lapse.